SoDipole/tagging-analytic-forms/README.md

 Output
 -----------
-Script creates new texts in wich tags are added.
+Script creates new texts in which tags are added.
 List of tags:
 - fut_an (future compound forms of imperfective verbs)
 - comp_an (comparative compound forms)